How To Go Zero Waste At Home

 - Beeswax wraps are the perfect swap to cling film.
 They wrap perfectly over dishes to cover them in the fridge, they cover fruit and veggies and they are great for wrapping sandwiches.
 They are 100% natural and compost easily.
 They can be used for everything from keeping a homemade loaf fresh for longer or wrapping your shampoo bar when on holiday.
 The wraps are naturally anti-bacterial and waterproof.
 Just rinse them in cool water and hang dry between uses and they will last you up to 18 months!
 You can also try our Agreena silicone wraps and baking sheets.
 They are the easy alternative to baking paper and tin foil, last ages and can be washed in the dishwasher.

 - I make my own household plant fertiliser with banana skins.
 This is honestly the easiest organic plant fertiliser.
 Simply save the skins and keep them in a bowl of water for up to 5 days.
 The water becomes potassium rich and full of minerals, perfect to put on your plants.
-Your plants will thrive, try it.
+Your plants will thrive.
 I've saved a few dying plants with this great hack.
 No more plastic fertiliser bottles needed.

 - Obviously bamboo toothbrushes are a no brainer.
 They work, they’re firm on your teeth, and they can be soft as well for kids, and they are compostable.
 Snip off the bristles first and bin them.